-Starting decarbonisation implementation can showcase innovation and enable realistic timescales to meet our 2040 goals, as well as sustainability-linked loan requirements.
+Starting decarbonisation implementation can showcase innovation and enable realistic timescales to meet our 2040 goals.

 brand standard design criteria

 In our brand standards, we specify the installation of smart meters or connection of meters in new developments to BMS at each hotel.